TimeVVVMixDFANet/DFANet/README.md

 > 🌟 If you find this resource helpful, please consider to star this repository:

 ## Introduction
-🏆 **FreqMixAttNet**, a novel crossdomain forecasting framework that unifies time and frequency representations via a domain-mixing attention mechanism.**.
+🏆 **DFANnet**, a novel crossdomain forecasting framework that unifies time and frequency representations via a domain-mixing attention mechanism.**.

 🌟**framework**
 <p align="center">